Blue Origin unveils plan for bigger New Glenn rocket variant to take on SpaceX

-The new rocket, announced on the heels of New Glenn's second mission that launched last week, will be called New Glenn 9x4, a name referencing nine engines that will power its first stage and four engines on its second stage.
+The new rocket, announced after New Glenn's second mission launched last week, will be called New Glenn 9x4, a name referencing nine engines that will power its first stage and four engines on its second stage.
 That is an increase of two engines for each stage from New Glenn's current design.

 "The next chapter in New Glenn's roadmap is a new super-heavy class rocket," Blue Origin said in a statement outlining other rocket upgrades.